-There are many types of FRP products because you can mold the material into just about every shape and configuration you want.
+There are many types of FRP products because you can mold the material into just about every shape and configuration you want using Plastic extrusion.
 This feature is apparent when you remember that this is still a kind of plastic.
-So you can make square or circular shapes and various combos at minimal tooling costs.
+So you can make a square or circular shapes and various combos at minimal tooling costs.

 You can also get tighter dimensional tolerances with FRP, compared to materials like PVC.

 Corrosion is one of the main problems you need to deal with when using common materials like steel.
 However, fiber-glass-reinforced plastics are resistant to corrosion.
 In many cases, it’s the only corrosion-resistant material you can use for certain projects.

 Besides, with the plastic resin reinforced by fiberglass you have inherently strong material.
 It’s so strong that it’s stronger than steel.
 How much stronger is it?
 Well, if you have a tube of steel and a tube of FRP with the same dimensions, the FRP will be 7 times stronger than its steel counterpart.

 Even aluminum isn’t as strong.
 When you have 2 tubes of FRP and aluminum, the FRP will be twice as strong as the aluminum.

 The strength of FRP means for your project because when you need a certain level of strength for a given component, you can then cut down on the weight by using FRP instead of steel or aluminum.
 Your FRP pipes and tanks will have 1/7 the weight of its steel counterparts, and half that of the aluminium versions’ weight.

 When you have lighter weights, you now also enjoy lower shipping costs that can reduce your initial outlay.
 You can then reduce your human resources requirements because you don’t need as many people to install the FRP equipment.
 It would be best to have less expensive equipment to move your FRP products once it’s on-site.